The Role of Language in Health Care

 Paving the Way for Culturally Competent Care

 More than 350 languages are spoken in the U.S., with the second most common being Spanish.
 In fact, more people who speak Spanish live in the U.S. than in Spain.
-By 2060, the number of Hispanic residents in the U.S. is projected to grow to 26.5% of the population.
+By 2060, the number of Hispanic residents in the U.S. is projected to grow to 26.5 percent of the population.
 Yet, despite being one of the fastest growing ethnicities, there continues to be language barriers.

 To help ensure effective communication and promote healthcare accessibility, Northwestern Medicine provides language interpretation services to patients whose first language is not English.
 Support is available through spoken and sign language as well as written communications in languages other than English.